 Natural disasters, severe weather and climate

-The rainy season extends from May to October when some roads may become impassable.
+The rainy season extends from May to October when localised flooding may occur and some roads may become impassable.

 The dry season extends from November to April.
 During this period, central and northern Nigeria may be affected by Harmattan, a seasonal wind which blows a high amount of sand and dust in the air.
 Visibility may be severely limited.